-Across the in-person and remote datasets, 4% of PM questions led to OIR from the prisoner.
+Across the in-person and remote datasets 4% of panel member questions led to OIR from the prisoner8.
 Q-word forms of question were more common with prisoner initiation of repair although these questions were less frequent than polar questions in the corpus.
-There was a marked difference between the two modes of hearing and the occurrence of OIR: in the remote hearing dataset 5% of questions were followed by OIR, while in the in-person dataset 3% of questions were followed by OIR.
-A chi-square test of independence was performed to examine the relation between mode of hearing and the presence of OIR.
-The relation between these variables was significant, $\chi^2(1, N=2,119)=6.319$, p=.012: OIR was more likely to occur in remote oral hearings than in-person hearings.
+There was a marked difference between the two modes of hearing and the occurrence of OIR: in the remote hearing dataset 5% of questions were followed by OIR, while in the inperson dataset 3% of questions were followed by OIR.
+A chi-square test of independence was performed to examine the relation between mode of hearing and the presence of other-initiated repair.
+The relation between these variables was significant, X^2 (1, N = 2119) = 6.319, p = .012: OIR was more likely to occur in remote oral hearings than in-person hearings.
 We focus our analytical attention to this third finding as this is most relevant to our research questions.